Kalamazoo Civic Theatre

-The Kalamazoo Civic Players, now known as the Kalamazoo Civic Theatre, is a community theater company located in Kalamazoo, Michigan.
+The Kalamazoo Civic Theatre is a community theater company located in Kalamazoo, Michigan.

 Venues

 The Kalamazoo Civic Theatre has three performance venues.

 Civic Auditorium

 Opened in 1931, the Civic Auditorium is located at 329 S. Park Street.
 The auditorium has a single balcony and seats about 500.

 Parish Theatre

 Opened in 1998, the Parish Theatre is located at 426 S. Park Street.
 A black box-style theater, seats 175.

 Carver Center Studio

 The studio is located on the second floor of the Carver Center Complex, at 426 S. Park Street.
 Renovated in 2017.

 History

 The Kalamazoo Civic Players was established in 1929 and first performed on the stage of the Lincoln School Auditorium.
 Founders of the theatre included Dorothy Dalton, Norman Carver Sr., Howard Chenery, Ruth Noble, Paul Fuller, Louise Carver, and Jean Huston.